devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ## Oh wait, I was able to C

 We're in 2015, the year where it all started.
-I was a a biology student in my highschool.
-Why? coz I actually chose biology over computer science because I thought choosing CS will bore me and also I love biology.
-One day our biology teacher was on leave so we stayed back in the computer science class.
+I was a biology student in my highschool.
+Why? coz I actually chose biology over computer science because I thought choosing CS will bore me easily and also I love biology.
+Time to learn something new!.
+One day our biology teacher was on leave so we stayed back in the CS class.
 That day was the quiz day for the CS class.
 I was sitting behind in the corner and answering almost all the questions correctly.
 CS teacher complimented me in front of the whole class and asked me _" How are you able to answer all those questions? "_ (Honestly those were basic questions not rocket science).
 I answered _"Its basics and I feel computer science is too easy "_.

-One guy out of rage 😤 came to me and made a **dare** asking me to compile a **C program**, *" I'm not asking you to run but just successfully compile a c program "*  were his words.
+A friend of mine, out of rage 😤 came to me and made a **dare** asking me to compile a **C program**, *" I'm not asking you to run but just successfully compile a c program "*  were his words.

 ![dare](https://media.giphy.com/media/MFCkrYZoqatqlJcQyh/giphy.gif)

 I took it seriously and couldn't forget it.
 I went home from school.
 Took my laptop started searching what the heck is C programming anyway?
-(Honestly, I had no idea what is programming and programming languages are until that day).
+(Honestly, I had no idea what is C programming and programming languages are until that day).

 _Okay it is interesting, we can make computers do things whatever we want.
 It's basically a superpower! let's learn then?_